A Heartbeat in the House.

 I can see that you have deep knowledge about pets.
 I know I will find your articles useful and I will be reading as I can.
 I have read your article about the Flooding Therapy and I think I would opt for a slower, surer ways.
 I think you do too.
 Don't know anything about horses, but always ready to learn.
 Very interesting articles to read.
 You write beautifully.

-Mel Carriere from San Diego California on October 26, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on October 26, 2014:

 I have a soft spot for cats even though I am allergic to their dander.
 I had a cat for a brief period in high school and my allergy seemed to go away for a while.
 I love both cats and dogs and it is nice to read that they can peacefully coexist, as they have in your home.
 Great hub!